NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-using-the-dotnet-cli.md

 ## Create a project

 You can install NuGet packages into a .NET project.
-For this walkthrough, create a simple .NET console project by using the dotnet CLI as follows:
+For this walkthrough, create a simple .NET console project by using the dotnet CLI, as follows:

 1. Create a folder for the project.